 14 Jan OUTBIKE – GULF 2 GULF

 One of Australia’s great bike touring challenges, Outbike’s Gulf-to-Gulf blazes a trail across the heart of our amazing continent.

-These ancient lands reflect the heritage of many nations of Australia’s First Peoples – who lived out there admirably well – and the courage, stubbornness, successes and tragedies of European explorers like the famed but unfortunate Burke and Wills – and the settlers who forged an existence in what was for them, a land of unforgiving remoteness.
+These ancient lands reflect the heritage of many nations of Australia’s First Peoples – who lived out there admirably well – and the courage, stubbornness, successes and tragedies of European explorers like the ill-fated Burke and Wills – and the settlers who forged an existence in what was for them, a land of unforgiving remoteness.

 Week One (northbound) starts in Port Augusta and explores the spectacular Flinders Ranges to reach the desert railhead of Marree.

 Week Two traverses the legendary Birdsville Track.

 Week Three rolls across Queensland’s vast Channel Country to Mt Isa.

 Week Four rides Carpentaria’s Gulf Country to Normanton and Karumba.